 Who are we?

-Since 2013, eMentalHealth.ca is an initiative of the Children’s Hospital of Eastern Ontario and the University of Ottawa Brain and Mind Research Institute, in partnership with various agencies.
-Prior to that, eMentalHealth.ca gratefully acknowledges many years of support from the Ontario Centre for Child and Youth Mental Health.
+Since 2013, eMentalHealth.ca is an initiative of CHEO (Children’s Hospital of Eastern Ontario) and the University of Ottawa Brain and Mind Research Institute, in partnership with various agencies.
+Prior to that, eMentalHealth.ca was an initiative of the Ontario Centre for Child and Youth Mental Health, and gratefully acknowledges their support.

 Partner with us as a "Local Partner"